dydra/http-api-tests/README.md

 ### Graph store support through the Sesame HTTP protocol

-the graph store support under [sesame](http://www.openrdf.org/doc/sesame2/system/ch08.html#d0e659) provides two resource patterns.
+The graph store support under [sesame](http://www.openrdf.org/doc/sesame2/system/ch08.html#d0e659) provides two resource patterns.

     <SESAME_URL>/repositories/<ID>/rdf-graphs/service
     <SESAME_URL>/repositories/<ID>/rdf-graphs/<NAME>

-the first, for which the path ends in `service`, requires an additional `graph` query argument to designated the referenced graph indirectly, while in the second case, the request url itself designates that graph.
+The first, for which the path ends in `service`, requires an additional `graph` query argument to designated the referenced graph indirectly, while in the second case, the request url itself designates that graph.

-note that, given the [discussion](http://www.openrdf.org/issues/browse/SES-895) on the openrdf topic, the designator for a directly referenced named graph in a sesame request URI is the literal URL. that is, it includes the "/repositories" text.
+Note that, given the [discussion](http://www.openrdf.org/issues/browse/SES-895) on the openrdf topic, the designator for a directly referenced named graph in a sesame request URI is the literal URL.
+That is, it includes the "/repositories" text.

 > The SPARQL 1.1 Graph Store HTTP Protocol is supported on a per-repository basis.
 > The functionality is accessible at <SESAME_URL>/repositories/<ID>/rdf-graphs/service